Average Cost of Living in Macon

 Is the Georgia state average different from Macon's?

-Georgia's state average for cost of living is $3,639, which is lower than Macon's average of $3,675.
-This means Macon is on the pricier side even within its own state.
+Georgia's state average for cost of living is $3,747, which is actually higher than Macon's $3,317.
+Macon is one of the more affordable cities within Georgia for this category.

 How much does cost of living cost in Macon?